 There is not a central marketplace for purchasing carbon credits, which means there are several ways for companies to purchase carbon credits, including purchasing directly from project developers, and relying on brokers and/or retailers.
 The lack of a central marketplace and uniform standards has meant that the voluntary carbon credits market is particularly fragmented and companies can have difficulties with assessing the quality of carbon credits.

-Accordingly, the Taskforce on Scaling Voluntary Carbon Markets ('TSVCM') has been established, which aims to help address these issues by establishing a governance body with an oversight function that will host the infrastructure for a scaled and high-integrity carbon market.
-In particular, the TSVCM intends to create standardised commodity-like contracts that allow companies to trade voluntary carbon offsets at a large scale.
+Accordingly, the Taskforce on Scaling Voluntary Carbon Markets ("TSVCM") has been established, which aims to help address these issues by establishing a governance body with an oversight function that will host the infrastructure for a scaled and high-integrity carbon market.26

+In particular, the TSVCM intends to create standardized commodity-like contracts that allow companies to trade voluntary carbon offsets at a large scale.

-Engaging on climate policy
+Engaging on Climate Policy

 Finally, it is important for companies to engage responsibly in climate policy.
 This can be achieved by companies identifying the influences of government policies on their own internal climate policies, as well as aligning their internal practices and external messages with such policies.
-Companies can also publicly support government adoption of new policies, as demonstrated by multinationals in the energy sector supporting government adoption of carbon pricing in recent years.